khoanguyen-3fc/dh-p2p/README.md

 ## Protocol description

 For reverse engineering the protocol, I used [Wireshark](https://www.wireshark.org/) and [KBiVMS V2.02.0](https://kbvisiongroup.com/support/download-center.html) as a client on Windows.
-Using `ptcp.lua` dissector, you can see the protocol in Wireshark easier.
+Using `dh-p2p.lua` dissector, you can see the protocol in Wireshark easier.

 For RTSP client, either [VLC](https://www.videolan.org/vlc/) or [ffplay](https://ffmpeg.org/ffplay.html) can be used for easier control of the signals.